 on June 3rd, 2020

-After all, Merriam-Webster defines vulnerability as “capable of being physically or emotionally wounded” or “open to attack or damage.”
+On the surface, storytelling does not have much to do with vulnerability.
+Merriam-Webster defines vulnerability as “capable of being physically or emotionally wounded” or “open to attack or damage.”
 Who wants or welcomes that?
 Still, “vulnerability” stole RTC’s heart and has also penetrated mainstream vernacular, evolving to practically being synonymous with “open,” “honest,” “authentic,” and other rainbow-kissed words.
 So, what gives?

 Chosen vulnerability, though, is something different.
 It’s something we go into with our eyes wide open, aware of the risks and able to say, “No, thank you.”
 Chosen vulnerability happens when we willingly put ourselves at physical or emotional risk and open ourselves to potential attack or damage.
 When we choose vulnerability, we often do so with a particular intention in mind and a hope that fulfilling the intention will improve our own or others’ lives in some way.